chriseugenerodriguez/glow-menu/wp-content/plugins/refer-a-friend-for-woocommerce-by-wpgens/README.txt

 For demo, check out screens in the screenshot page.

-> <strong>Refer a Friend PREMIUM</strong><br />
+<h4>Refer a Friend PREMIUM</h4><br />
-> Refer a Friend has also PREMIUM version that comes up with additional features:
+Refer a Friend has also PREMIUM version that comes up with additional features:

-> * Advance Shortcode
+* Advance Shortcode to place referral link anywhere on the site.
-> * Give coupon to person being referred as well and apply on first purchase OR give it for second purchase
+* Give coupon to person being referred as well and apply on first purchase OR give it for second purchase
-> * Refer a Friend Woocommerce Tab under each product, that comes with share icons that can directly share referral links
+* Refer a Friend Woocommerce Tab under each product, that comes with share icons that can directly share referral links
-> * Contact Form 7 shortcode
+* Contact Form 7 shortcode
-> * Each person has statistics how many people he refered, admin sees this for each person as well
+* Each person has statistics how many people he refered, admin sees this for each person as well
-> * Order details screen shows referral info if order was made through referral.
+* Order details screen shows referral info if order was made through referral.
-> * Referral statistics/info screen for admin.
+* Referral statistics/info screen for admin.
-> * Enable coupons for specific products only
+* Enable coupons for specific products only
-> * Set Expiry date for each coupon
+* Set Expiry date for each coupon
-> * More filters and actions for developers
+* More filters and actions for developers
-> * One year of support & free updates
+* One year of support & free updates

-> <a href="https://wpgens.com/downloads/refer-a-friend-for-woocommerce-premium/" rel="friend" title="RAF">Click here to check it out!</a>
+<a href="https://wpgens.com/downloads/refer-a-friend-for-woocommerce-premium/" rel="friend" title="RAF">Click here to check it out!</a>

 If you have any suggestions/feedback/feature on how i could improve Refer a Friend plugin, please get in touch with me via email goran@wpgens.com.